 When my dad was able to get Internet fed into our house, he purchased a new computer and a dial-up modem and we connected to the magical world of the Internet through a little thing called Netscape.
 In my newest adventure, I uncovered a website builder called Geocities and I began figuring out ways to carve out my own little spot on the web.

 I have always been fascinated by storytelling (I wrote my first major fiction piece at age nine and submitted it to an author who visited my school who later returned my story with a handwritten letter and told me to never stop writing) and marketing was a perfect platform through which to explore that.
 When it came time to register for college, I chose Marketing & Public Relations and set off to absorb as much as I possibly could on the topic.

 After college, I invested myself into two companies that were doing some really interesting work before founding my own company.
 I was inspired, hopeful and six months into the business venture, quit my full-time employment and embraced the ups and downs of entrepreneurship.

-Over the past ten years I have been truly fortunate to do some really great work, be invited to speak on stages around the world and tell lots and lots and lots of stories.
+Over the past ten years I have been truly fortunate to do some really great work, be invited to speak on stages around the world (including TEDx) and tell lots and lots and lots of stories.
 At the core of what I do is the idea that storytelling connects us in a very vulnerable, open and transparent way.
 We are our stories and our stories define who we are for others.
 Our stories pave the way for others and they inspire new and creative ideas that are not yet formed.

 As for the personal side of things, I’m still deeply passionate about video games and spend a lot of time in that community (which really feels like home for me!).
 My latest book, Destiny: A Love Story About a Video Game, Marketing & Storytelling, is all about the success that Bungie and Activision (game developers) had when they launched their game.
 One of my life goals is to work in the marketing department of a video game company.